magento-hackathon/HoneySpam/README.md

 You can enable and disable the functionalitys or set the time how long it should take to transmit this forms in the Magento Admin Backend.

 Freshly added: Regex-checking on all input-fields to determine a loose index for spam-level.
-It is not the most accurate thing at all, but it may prevent the low-end spam ("broadband spam"), though its not yet configurable
+It is not the most accurate thing at all, but it may prevent the low-end spam ("broadband spam").
+You also can enable/disable this feature in the backend.

 ## Installation